abacusorg/zeldovich-PLT/README.md

 The code uses double precision internally, but you can set output format to single or double precision (see the `ICFormat` option).

 The code can run small problems in memory, but it has an efficient scheme for buffering state on disk to support massive problems (100s of billions of particles).
-Set the `-DDISK` option in the Makefile to turn this on.
+Setup the build with `meson setup build -DDISK=true` to turn this on.

 ## Usage
 `zeldovich-PLT` uses the [Meson](https://mesonbuild.com/) build system.
 Meson has a two-step build process, a lot like CMake.
 You setup a build directory, and then compile in that build directory: